 - The plane is landing or moving to the gate

-Approximately 58 people in the United States are injured every year by turbulence while not wearing
+- Approximately 58 people in the United States are injured every year by turbulence while not wearing their seat belts.

 Other Common Causes of Inflight Injury